temporalio/sdk-java/README.md

 ```

 ## Contributing

-We'd love your help in making the Temporal Java SDK great.
+We'd love your help in improving the Temporal Java SDK.
 Please review our [contribution guidelines](CONTRIBUTING.md).

 ## License

-Apache License, please see [LICENSE](LICENSE) for details.
+Apache License—please see [LICENSE.txt](LICENSE.txt) for details.